Location: South of Glantri and Ethengar, north and west of

 (variously rated at 10 gp, 50 gp and 100 gp).

-Government Type: Semi-autonomous Kingdom under the jurisdiction of the Shadow Elves' Kingdom.
+Government Type: Semi-autonomous Kingdom under the

 Industries: Military, mining (precious metals).